 We have a 40 gallon black water waste holding tank.
 For us, we find that capacity lasts two adults for 6 – 8 days.
 So going back to the earlier discussion, the social aspects of doing the great loop brought us into marinas – on the average – around 4 nights out of 7, average.
 Fuel, water and pumpout are all easily available within those parameters.
 Even if one chooses not to use marinas, “drive-up” facilities are widely available all along the main route.
 Not so much on the Lower Mississippi River, below the Ohio River, but that is not the main route for the Great Loop cruise.
 And, not at all in the Bahamas.

-Sanctuary is fit with a single battery bank that powers all house loads and also starts our 4-cyl Cummins diesel engine.
+Sanctuary is fit with a single battery bank that powers all house loads and also starts our 150 hP, 4-cyl, Cummins diesel engine.
 A single battery bank vs. separate house and start banks is a personal preference choice.
 A single battery bank greatly simplifies the electrical system and battery charging components.
-We are very comfortable with our configuration, while others could be less uncomfortable.
+We are very comfortable with our configuration, while others could be less comfortable.
 Our genset has it’s own, separate start battery.
 We feel the most efficient way to charge Sanctuary’s battery bank is by utilizing the main engine when the boat is otherwise under way for the day’s travel.

 We think crock pots are great for cooking, especially in cooler weather!
 With our AC inverter, we can run a crock pot all day at a net zero consumption of DC aHr capacity, and upon arrival, we’ll have a hot stew for dinner.
 Likewise, low wattage electric blankets, electric mattress pads, and electric throws are great for fall and spring cool mornings and nights.
 Because of Peukert’s Law and the impact of inverter efficiency (inefficiency), high battery discharge loads like microwaves, electric cook-top elements, hair dryers and ceramic space heaters drop the 20-hour capacity of a battery bank by as much as 20~25%.
 High discharge rates also accelerate natural battery deterioration, contributing to sulfation and plate surface etching/erosion.
 It’s a good practice to avoid even transient high discharge loads; or at least, allow them for the shortest possible duration.
 Run the genset if you need significant AC power for cooking and/or space heating.
 It’s much easier on the batteries.

-I do not recommend the use of gasoline-powered portable generators on, near, or for the purpose of, powering AC electrical equipment on boats.
+I do not recommend or support the use of gasoline-powered portable generators on, near, or for the purpose of powering, AC electrical equipment on boats.
 Gensets used on boats should be UL-Marine certified, and “built in” to the electrical system.
-Gensets must be designed and installed to fully comply with all ABYC electrical and exhaust system safety recommendations.
+Gensets should be designed and installed to fully comply with all ABYC electrical and exhaust system safety recommendations.
 Portable, gasoline powered generators are generally not designed to be compatible with residential or vessel electrical systems, and often do not meet even the basic electrical safety and compatibility codes.
 When portable generators are placed ashore and long extension cords are run to the boat, life-threatening electrical hazards are potentially created.
 Differences in the internal design of portable generators make a big difference in safe use in any application, but can be very difficult for lay buyers and users to assess and accommodate.
 Carrying and handling gasoline to fuel portable gensets is hazardous.
-The exhaust of engines powered with gasoline has much higher concentrations of Carbon Monoxide (CO) than diesel exhaust.
-I recommend against the use of portable generators on boats.
+The exhaust of engines powered with gasoline has many times higher concentrations of Carbon Monoxide (CO) than diesel exhaust.
+I strongly discourage the use of portable generators on boats.